cyavictor88/wasm-cpp/README.md

+###This repo to demonstrate:
-This repo serves to demonstrate how to compile c++ function with boost/gsl into WASM and run in node.js.
+1. how to compile c++ function with boost/gsl into WASM and run in node.js.
-Also shows how to pass array from js to cpp and get returned array from cpp to js.
+2. how to pass arrays between C++ and JS

 Prerequisite: